sandcoders/sticky-notes/README.md

 5. The app has full user authentication, so you could navigate to the front end at http://localhost:8000/ and log in there instead.

-6. You can set up more users by following the "sign-up" link from the log in page.
+6. You can set up more users by following the "sign-up" link from the login page.

 ## Screenshots